How to Relieve a Clogged Milk Duct

 - areas of the breast that are warm to the touch

-While you don’t necessarily need to consult a healthcare provider if you have symptoms of a clogged milk duct, O’Connor does recommend checking in with your family doctor if your breast gets really red or hot or if you develop a fever.
-This can be a sign of mastitis, which may involve an infection that needs to be treated with an antibiotic.
+While you don’t necessarily need to consult a healthcare provider if you have symptoms of a clogged milk duct, O’Connor does recommend checking in with your family doctor if you have symptoms of mastitis, since the infection may need to be treated with an antibiotic.

 “Feed baby often, or for moms who are pump-dependent, pump at regular intervals,” Kramer says.
 “Be in tune to your body.
 If you start to notice an area of the breast that feels full or uncomfortable, add in some massage while feeding or pumping right away.”